pmarques/ifconfig.me/README.md

 ![Docker Build Status](https://img.shields.io/docker/build/patrickfmarques/ifconfig.me)

 This was my first project using go, a simple HTTP server that returns your public IP address.
-I keep using this project for demos and learning about Docker, Go and experiment some workflows.
+I'm using this project for demos and learning about Docker, Go and experiment some workflows.

 ## Requirements